Public Health Preparedness

-EHA's teams of qualified professionals are ready to respond immediately with offices in West Palm Beach and Tampa Bay, Florida.
-Please feel free to contact us at 561-965-0250 in West Palm Beach, 813-236-8220 in Tampa Bay or via our corporate offices in Baltimore at 800-969-1441.
+EHA's team of qualified professionals are ready to respond nationally and locally in Florida with offices in South Florida and Tampa Bay.
+Please feel free to contact us at 410-340-8528 in South Florida, 813-310-0181 in Tampa Bay or via our corporate offices at 800-969-1441.

 - Infectious diseases and chemical exposure - Diseases such as typhoid and cholera are associated with the consumption of contaminated food and water supplies due to flooding of sewers and sewage systems.
-Viral and parasitic diseases such as Hepatitis A and Cryptosporidiosis can also become major threats to the public's health.
+Viral diseases such as Hepatitis A and Norovirus can also become major threats to the public's health.
 Contaminated flood waters may also harbor toxic chemicals including pesticides and petroleum by-products.

 - CO- Carbon Monoxide intoxication - Precautions should be taken to ensure that adequate ventilation exists whenever running any gasoline powered engine such as, large pumps, generators or vehicles.
 Deaths have been associated with CO intoxication in past seasons.

 - Safe food and water - Often the most critical two items essential to survival, safe food and water are often in short supply during major catastrophes.
 Food that has not been properly refrigerated should not be consumed.
 Whenever possible, drink only boiled or bottled water.
-If boiling water is not practical, authorities recommend the use of chlorine bleach at a concentration of1/8 teaspoon per gallon of water, but be advised that some pathogenic organisms are resistant to this chemical treatment.
+The Centers for Disease Control recommends the following precautions for food and water.

-- Mosquito transmitted diseases - Diseases such as Encephalitis and West Nile Virus can be of serious concern.
-Since most hurricanes occur during the summer months, when temperatures can be sweltering, the best line of defense is a mosquito repellant containing DEET or Picariin.
+- Mosquito transmitted diseases - Viral Diseases such as Encephalitis, West Nile Virus and Zika can be of serious concern.
+Since most hurricanes occur during the summer months, when temperatures can be sweltering, the best line of defense is a mosquito repellant containing DEET or Picaridin.